dinatalemarco/Beatrice/README.md

 <p class=MsoBodyText style='margin-top:4.2pt;margin-right:53.6pt;margin-bottom:
 0cm;margin-left:46.0pt;margin-bottom:.0001pt;line-height:95%'>
-Nel primo caso il server identificato con la porta 8080 può eseguire 5 richieste in 5 secondi, il server sulla porta 8081 1 richiesta in un intervallo di 5 secondi ed il terzo 20 richieste in un intervallo di 5 secondi.
+In the first case, the server identified with port 8080 can execute 5 requests in 5 seconds, the server on port 8081 1 request in an interval of 5 seconds and the third 20 requests in an interval of 5 seconds.
-Finite queste configurazione è possibile mandare in esecuzione l’intero progetto e accedere mediante browser all'indirizzo:
+Once these configurations have been completed, it is possible to run the entire project and access the address via browser:
 <br>
 localhost:8080/beatrice
 </p>